raphlinus/raphlinus.github.io/_posts/2020-12-11-an-old-new-adventure.md

 Most of the day-to-day work on [Druid] and [Runebender] will be done by Colin Rofls, though I very much enjoy getting my elbows in the code too and will be doing some of that.

 A major focus will be building out the [piet-gpu vision].
 I believe a high-performance 2D rendering engine will be a great thing for the Rust ecosystem and with potential for large impact.
 It feels like good research; whether it goes into production at scale or not, I expect the things we learn from doing it will help inform the next generation of UI technology.
-That's equally true for research into fundamental UI principles, for example the [crochet] architecture for Druid.
+That's equally true for research into fundamental UI principles, for example the [Crochet] architecture for Druid.

 There are also really exciting advances in [spline] technology in the pipeline.
 I think these have the potential to be a more appealing and productive basis for drawing fonts than cubic Béziers.
 The next big step is to validate whether they actually work as well as I'm hoping.
 That involves polishing the UX and integrating them into Runebender.
 If that turns out really well, a longer term (but more speculative) aspiration is to get them into a font format, where they could reduce binary size while increasing quality.
 It's obvious the Google Fonts team is the best home for this work.